archmage/archmage.github.io/content/athena.md

 Athena's main skills are a **sharp mind** and an aptitude for the **arcane**.
 Wielding powerful summoner magic, she approaches combat with an analytical mind and a wealth of spells at her disposal.
 In rare cases where she gets to exercise her skills as a blue mage, her battle style varies as much as her blue spells.

 Outside of combat, she draws upon an intimate familiarity with **literature**, and a natural sort of **charisma** about her.
-Whether she's chasing books or chasing tail, Athena never brings anything less than her best.
+Whether she's chasing books or chasing _tail_, Athena never brings anything less than her best.

 ### Personality